 Barney Thompson is a Project Worker on both REAP’s growing and energy projects.
-His qualifications include an MSc in Sustainable Environmental Management and a Permaculture Design Certificate and his work experience includes time in education, community development and with The Conservation Volunteers and The Permaculture Association.
+His qualifications include an MSc in Sustainable Environmental Management, a Permaculture Design Certificate and a City & Guilds in Energy Awareness and his work experience includes time in education, community development and with The Conservation Volunteers and The Permaculture Association.
 When not having fun spreading the joy of saving energy and growing food with folks of all ages across Moray, he is also a private tutor and gardener.
-He lives near Forres and in his spare time can be found drumming, dancing, studying personal development and spending time in the great outdoors.
+He lives near Forres and in his spare time can be found drumming, dancing, studying personal development and healing and spending time in the great outdoors.
 Contact him at email@example.com